Bubble Wrap Was Actually Intended to Be 3D Wallpaper

 Reimagining the Product

-Impact on Packaging Industry
+Impact on the Packaging Industry and Cultural Legacy

 Conclusion